 Also, airlines file rules that limit our ability to connect flights into itineraries.
 It might not be possible to purchase the flights from A to B to C on a single ticket.
 Additionally, flight availability is constantly changing, so you may see slight variations in the results you get when repeating your search.

 Versions and Upgrades

 The original Matrix was introduced by ITA Software in 1999.
 A major upgrade was introduced in late 2009 in response to the user feedback received over the years.
-As of December 2011, virtually all functionality has been replicated with the new interface, and the older version is no longer available.
+The last major upgrade of the interface was done in early 2022.
 Please ensure your browser bookmark points to matrix.itasoftware.com.
 The ITA team looks forward to your thoughts and feedback as we continue to add more innovative features.Go to Matrix to search for flights now!